r4hulCorleone/unity-magic-layout/README.md

 ## Features

-- Powerfull & Easy to use, just install.
+- Powerfull & Easy to use.

 ## Examples
 <p align="center">